shakeel-faiz/FF/10Oct-17/01-prt-creo.md

 ## What is a PRT file?

-A ".prt" file is typically associated with "Creo Parametric," which is a 3D CAD (Computer-Aided Design) software developed by PTC (formerly known as Parametric Technology Corporation).
+A **.PRT** file is typically associated with **"Creo Parametric"**, which is a 3D CAD (Computer-Aided Design) software developed by PTC (formerly known as Parametric Technology Corporation).
 In Creo Parametric, a ".prt" file represents a 3D part or component of a larger assembly.
 These part files contain detailed information about the part's geometry, dimensions, features, and other properties.

 ## Key Points of PRT file